intcyoacreator/intcyoacreator.github.io/README.md

 - [ ] Choices clash together when the screen is small but not small enough that it moves to a single column
 - [ ] Duplicating sections (and thus pages) should scramble all children's IDs
+- [ ] Save Project to file doesn't work on Tauri Linux
+- [ ] Creating a new section will instantiate it with choices that already exist across the other ones (or the previous one)
+    * Not only that, but the other ones are still linked via reference
+        * The only thing that isn't is the section text
+    * Duplicating pages AND sections needs to make a deep copy

 ## Possible TODOs